 Thyroid function tests are blood tests which help to check the function of your thyroid gland.
 They are mainly used to detect an underactive thyroid gland (hypothyroidism) and an overactive thyroid gland (hyperthyroidism).

-Lots of basic information about the thyroid gland can be found in the separate leaflet called Thyroid and Parathyroid Glands.
+Lots of basic information about the thyroid gland can be found in the separate leaflet called Thyroid Problems (also including Parathyroid Glands).
 This leaflet will only deal with the blood test that measures how your thyroid is working.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Someone can have their thyroid function test in one hospital and it could give slightly different results to having it measured in another hospital.
 It is important to interpret the results of your thyroid function test with a doctor.